ArgonDesign/alogic/doc/statements.md

 loop and transfer control to the statement following the loop on the next clock cycle.

+#### `continue` statement (control)

+The `continue` statement can be used similarly to the C language equivalent to continue at the end of the loop body.
+This means that inside a `do` or `while` loop, the `continue` statement performs the condition check, and on the next clock cycle transfers control either to the beginning of the loop body, or the statement after the loop.
+Inside a `for` loop, the `continue` statement also executes the _\<step>_ statements before performing the condition check.
+Inside a `loop` loop, `continue` unconditionally transfers control to the beginning of the loop body on the next cycle.

 #### `let` headers (control)

 The `let` keyword can be used to introduce a list of variable declarations